Kevin002023/pands-project/README.md

 ## **Conclusion**

-This data-set is often used as a test case for machine learning and data-analysis algorithims.
-However; when using it to draw conclusions about the morphology of Iris plants, it is important to remember that it is a very small sample size.
+This data-set is often used as a test case for machine learning and data-analysis algorithms.
+However, when using it to draw conclusions about the morphology of Iris plants, it is important to remember that it is a very small sample size.
 Having only 150 samples, it is not sufficient to draw biological conclusions.
 These would typically require a much broader dataset.
 It does however, indicate relationships between the 3 classes of iris and indeed between some of the variables themselves.

+**Summary of each class:**

+- Setosa
+Setosa Iris's have short and relatively wide sepals.
+This can be seen in the [boxplot](https://github.com/Kevin002023/pands-project/blob/main/images/Boxplots.png).
+The sepal length ranges from 4cm to 5.8cm and the width from 2.3cm to 4.4cm.
+Its petals are significantly shorter and narrower in comparison to the other 2 classes.
+The petal length ranges from 1cm to 2cm and the width 0.1cm to  0.6cm.
+The shorter petals and wider sepals can be seen in the iris picture [above](https://github.com/Kevin002023/pands-project/blob/main/images/iris-image.png)

+- Versicolor
+The versicolor sepals have a length from 5cm to 7cm and a width between 2cm and 3.4cm.
+Their petals have a length between 3.2cm and 5.1cm and a width from 1cm to 1.9cm.

+- Virginica
+The sepals of the Virignica are slightly longer than Versicolor.
+They range from 5.5cm to 9cm but they have a similar width at 2.5cm to 3.5cm.

-The first thing to notice when looking at the above analysises, is that there is a much greater overlap between Iris-versicolor and Iris-virginica than that of Iris-setosa.
-Iris-setosa is further apart from the other two classes in all variablesbut particularly regarding the petals.
-This may indicate an older evolutionary divergence.
-This, is of course outside the scope of this project and would require a much greater examiniation of the iris plant.
+The first thing to notice when looking at the above analyses, is that there is a much greater overlap between Iris-versicolor and Iris-virginica than that of Iris-setosa.
+Iris-setosa is further apart from the other two classes in all variables but particularly regarding the petals.
+Based on the limited view this data allows, this may indicate an older evolutionary divergence.
+This, is of course outside the scope of this project and would require a much greater examination of the iris plant.

-I can already conclude that it seems that there is no relationship between the sepal length and sepal width and probably petal length and width have the strongest linear relationship.

-From looking at the [boxplot]() it is clear that the Iris-setosa has shorter and narrower petals than the other two classes.
-This is confirmed when looking at the distribution of values in the class specific histograms.
+When looking at the variables we can see a clear positive linear relationship between petal length and petal width.

+As stated in the project outline, the purpose of Fishers paper was to identify ways to discriminate between the different classes.
+I believe based on the above analysis it is possible to do this for 1 of the 3 classes 'Iris-setosa'.
+If an unknown iris has a petal shorter than 2cm and narrower 0.75cm, there is a strong likelihood that it belongs to the setosa class.

 ## **References**

 - “Pandas documentation — pandas 2.0.1 documentation,” Pydata.org.
 [Online].
-Available: https://pandas.pydata.org/pandas-docs/stable/index.html.
+Available: https://pandas.p ydata.org/pandas-docs/stable/index.html.

 - “NumPy documentation — NumPy v1.24 manual,” Numpy.org.
 [Online].
 Available: https://numpy.org/doc/stable/.